 Do you want to know how to style coffee table books, but you’re not sure which books to buy or even where to start when using them for decor?
 I know.
 It can be tough at first.
 Let’s learn how to style coffee table books as easily as 1-2-3.

 One of the most crucial pieces of furniture in any home is the good ol’ trusty coffee table because let’s face it – it holds everything!
 Whether it’s our keys or a cup of coffee we brought home after a long day at work, the coffee table is always the go-to place for us to unload.
-If ya want to style coffee table books, you need to get a few first.

 Books to Decorate With